-Unit 2: Social Context and Behaviour.
+Paper 2: Social Context and Behaviour.

-Social Influence, Language, Thought and Communication, Brain and Neuropsychology, Psychological Problems
+Social Influence, Language, Thought and Communication, Brain and Neuropsychology, Psychological Problems (Depression & Addiction)

 Candidates must have an interest in people and why people behave the way they do.
 They must be able to analyse text and theories, and also question why.

-Due to the nature of the course, good English, Maths and Science skills would also be desirable.
+Due to the nature of the course, good English, Maths and Science skills are also desirable.